Vespa 946: Technique and design

 The 3-valve single-shaft distribution allows optimizing the inlet of the fuel-air mixture and the outlet of the exhaust gases, as well as mounting the spark plug in an optimal position, improving the thermal efficiency in combustion and at the same time ensuring optimal cooling of the parts inside the header.
 Bearings have been used for all moving parts in order to reduce internal friction.
 The 3-valve distribution solution compared to the 2-valve one is more effective as it improves intake.
-The performances for the 125 are: maximum power of 8.5 kW at 8250 rpm and maximum torque of 10.7 Nm at 6500 rpm.
+The performance figures for the 125 are: maximum power of 8.5 kW at 8250 rpm and maximum torque of 10.7 Nm at 6500 rpm.

 The basic frame is made of welded sheet steel, but some parts and elements such as the front mudguard, handlebars, saddle or side panels are made of aluminum alloy.
 On the rear axle, for the first time, a brand new suspension was used with a single shock absorber with gas spring mounted horizontally with a progressive linkage system.
 In addition, there is the anti-lock braking system ABS and anti-skid traction control (ASR).
-The braking system consists of two discs, of which the front one is 220 mm.
+The braking system consists of two discs, including a 220 mm front one.

 The circular headlight consists of a single LED element.
 The design of the 946 is based on the historical Vespa models, taking up many elements such as the "low tail" rear part and the "suspended saddle" of the Vespa MP6.
-The saddle itself, the most characteristic element, is hinged on a die-cast aluminum support, covered in pre-waterproofed fabric.
+The 946's saddle is hinged on a die-cast aluminum support and covered in waterproofed fabric.

 Production takes place only through the marketing of limited or special editions built in a predefined number of specimens, which are put up for sale on an annual basis.

+Initially the 2013 'Ricordo Italiano' editions in black or white were released in a 3600 unit runfollowed in 2014 by the 'Bellisima' range in Metallic Grey or Midnight Blue.

+In June 2015 to celebrate the 40th anniversary of the foundation of Giorgio Armani and the 130th birthday of the Piaggio Group, Emporio Armani designed a special exclusive run of individually numbered Vespa 946's with a subdued colour palette and adorned with Eagle Logo and above the headlight 'Emporio Armani’.

 In 2016, the international jury of the XXIV Compasso d'Oro awarded the Vespa 946 with an honorable mention, in the "design for mobility" category.